 You may have guessed it already. eToro is vastly cheaper, and we’re not talking pennies.

-eToro is low cost, there's no fees to buy and sell investments, and there’s no account fees (which are fees just to open and have an account).
+eToro is low cost, and there’s no account fees (which are fees just to open and have an account).

 In fact, the only fees you might end up paying is a foreign exchange fee, to convert Pounds to Dollars.
 As eToro is worldwide, it runs on Dollars, even if you’re in the UK.
 This is 0.50%.
 And if you want to withdraw cash from your account, you’ll pay $5.